-In 1790 NBH was elected as M.P. for Lymington (Hampshire).
+In 1790 Halhed was elected as M.P. for Lymington (Hampshire).
 In 1795 he met the millennarian prophet Richard Brothers, and took his prophecies in serious.
 He propagated them in the House of Commons, obviously with little success, and resigned.
-Though the prophecies did not come true, he continued long time his connection with Brothers sect.
-His public and literary work was now ended, relatives even tried to have him under guardianship.
+Although the prophecies did not come true, he continued long time his connection with the Brothers sect.
+His public and literary work had now ended, relatives even tried to have him under guardianship.
 After years of solitary life his means were exhausted, and in 1809 friends arranged for him a post of secretary at East India House.
-Now he also started again work on Oriental literature.
+Now he also started again to work on Oriental literature.
 In India he had married around 1775 Louisa Ribaut, the stepdaughter of Dutch colonial officer, no children.

-NBH knew well Persian and Bengali, but returned too early from India to be able to learn Sanskrit.
+Halhed knew well Persian and Bengali, but returned too early from India to be able to learn Sanskrit.
+He brought a number of Persian manuscripts, including translations of Sanskrit works.
 In 1800-16 he translated a major part of the Persian translation of the Mahābhārata.
 His posthumous papers were deposited in British Museum.

 – A Grammar of the Bengal Language.
 29+216 p.
 Hoogly 1778.

-– A Narrative of the Events … in Bombay and Bengal relative to the Mahratta Empire.
+– A Narrative of the Events … in Bombay and Bengal relative to the Mahratta Empire since July 1777.
 1779.